SoftInstigate/restheart/security/README.md

 ## &#181;IAM within containers

 The following diagram shows &#181;IAM used as a sidecar proxy within each container pod.
-Each micro-service is protected by an instance of &#181;IAM with its own security policy.
+Each microservice is protected by an instance of &#181;IAM with its own security policy.

 ![Alt text](readme-assets/uiam-within-containers.png?raw=true "uIAM within containers")